GenomeDK/genomedk-docs/content/software-specific.rst

     [fe1]$ cpan App::cpanminus

 :file:`CPAN.pm` requires configuration, but most of it can be done automatically.
-If you answer 'no' below, you will enter an interactive dialog for each configuration option instead.
+If you answer *no* below, you will enter an interactive dialog for each configuration option instead.

 .. code-block:: plain